 So I started to think about whether or not I really needed count calories or not.
 Could I learn how to count calories without it being a negative thing?
 I really didn’t know.

 So I decided to stop counting calories for awhile to see what it would do mentally and emotionally.
+That’s when I think I cracked the code to the best weight loss diet for me personally.

 I felt liberated for a long time!
 I felt like I could still eat healthy and just ask myself, “Does my body need this?,” any time I wanted to eat something.
 Overall, I think it is a healthy thing to do and NOT counting calories can be beneficial in many ways.